pmazumder3927/udtube/README.md

 #### Classifier

 The classifier layer contains up to four sequential linear heads for the four tasks described above.
-By default all four are enabled, as per the following YAML snippet:
+By default all four are enabled.

-    data:
-      use_lemma: true
-      use_upos: true
-      use_xpos: true
-      use_feats: true

-If, for example, the `XPOS` field is not set, one should disable it by setting `use_xpos: false`.

 #### Optimization